 - In accordance with our mission, FCA will continue to focus its support on artists making work of a contemporary, experimental nature.

-- Relief will be provided to artists who can demonstrate that they have lost income from an engagement that has been canceled or postponed due to the COVID-19 pandemic.
+- Relief will be provided to artists who have lost income from an engagement that has been canceled or postponed due to the COVID-19 pandemic.

 - Applicants must be individual artists, or an individual representing an artist collective, ensemble, or group.
 Curators, producers, workshop organizers, organizations, or arts presenters are not eligible to apply.

-- Currently, this fund cannot support performers, ensemble members, or designers who were working on a project that was canceled; we recognize the vital contributions that performers, artist assistants, designers, and others make to the field and have listed other resources that offer more targeted support to those artists below.
+- The COVID-19 Fund is focused on providing support to choreographers, composers, playwrights, directors, visual artists, and poets, and cannot support dancers, actors, ensemble members, or designers who were working on a canceled or postponed project of work that is not their own; we recognize the vital contributions that performers, artist assistants, designers, and others make to the field and have listed other resources that offer more targeted support to those artists below.

 - For the purpose of providing COVID-19 relief, we are temporarily suspending the three year waiting period between grants.
 If you have received a grant from the Foundation in the past three years you may apply for COVID-19 relief.

 FCA anticipates far greater need than this fund will be able to accommodate.
 Below you will find three additional resource links.
-The first is a list of national resources for artists and arts organizations from the National Endowment for the Arts.
-The second is a list of COVID-19 resources for freelance artists that has been assembled by an independent group of artists and administrators.
-The third is a list of mutual aid resources for artists living in New York in case you or someone you know is immunocompromised or otherwise at-risk and in need of assistance with grocery or supply delivery or other services.
+The first two are lists of national resources for artists and arts organizations compiled by Creative Capital and the National Endowment for the Arts.
+The third is a list of COVID-19 resources for freelance artists that has been assembled by an independent group of artists and administrators.
+The fourth is a list of mutual aid resources for artists living in New York in case you or someone you know is in need of assistance with grocery or supply delivery or other services.

 Please note that the resources at the links below have not been independently vetted by the Foundation for Contemporary Arts and are provided solely in the hope that they might be a useful starting place for members of our community who are in need of resources and support.
 FCA encourages you to research all the resources on each list independently.
 You are also encouraged to follow CDC guidelines to avoid contracting or spreading the virus and, if you are in New York City, text COVID to 692-692 to receive the latest city-wide updates.